codatio/codat-docs/docs/commerce/setup.md

 ## Overview

 You will need to implement a simple UI within your software that presents your users with a list of source platforms they can synchronize their data with.
-These can be commerce software or accounting softwares.
+These can be commerce software or accounting software.

 This interface should be available only to authenticated users - those who are logged into your system.
 Once the user has selected a system to connect, you need to redirect them to Codat’s Sync configuration user interface.
 This initial flow is presented on the diagram below.